 Create and connect repository

-To being this tutorial, you'll need to create and initialize a respository.
+To begin this tutorial, you'll need to create and initialize a repository.
 The easiest way to do this is by using the command create-react-app.
 Install this package using the following command in your Command Prompt or Terminal.Already have a repository to connect?
 Skip to step c below.Want to deploy without connecting to a Git provider?
 Begin by clicking here.

 npx create-react-app amplifyapp cd amplifyapp npm start